Fort Bragg in Fayetteville in Cumberland County, North Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, World II.
 A significant historical year for this entry is 1944.

 Location.
-35° 7.838′ N, 79° 1.364′ W. Marker is in Fort Bragg, North Carolina, in Cumberland County.
+35° 7.838′ N, 79° 1.364′ W. Marker is in Fayetteville, North Carolina, in Cumberland County.
+It is in Fort Bragg.
+It is on Ardennes Street.
 Marker and howitzer are on display adjacent to the C-46 Commando airplane, about 75 feet north of the 82d Airborne Division Museum, Building C-6841, off Ardennes Street near Gela Street.
 Access is restricted due to Fort Bragg being an active military installation.
 Touch for map.
-Marker is in this post office area: Fort Bragg NC 28310, United States of America.
+Marker is at or near this postal address: 6238 Ardennes St, Fort Bragg NC 28307, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 20, 2020.
-It was originally submitted on May 28, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 727 times since then.
-Photos: 1, 2. submitted on May 28, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on July 1, 2025.
+It was originally submitted on May 28, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.
+This page has been viewed 862 times since then and 7 times this year.
+Photos: 1, 2. submitted on May 28, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.